Jpipe001/METAR/README.md

 # METAR
 + In Memory of F. Hugh Magee, brother of John Magee author of poem HIGH FLIGHT.
-+ Created by John Pipe with help from David Bird and some code from Ruis Santos.
++ Created by John Pipe with lots of help from David Bird and some code from Ruis Santos.

 This code was created for ESP32 to get a group of METARS and display them on :